NATIONAL CLASSIC COCKTAILS

 New York is renowned for being one of the global leaders in craft cocktail culture, and there’s no shortage of nightlife in the city that never sleeps!
-Blacktail’s Jess Vida shares the history behind the famous Manhattan cocktail and reveals his very own twist on the classic.
+Jess Vida, bartender at Atlas, Singapore shares the history behind the famous Manhattan cocktail and reveals his very own twist on the classic.

 The Manhattan’s history stems back to the late 1800's in the north-eastern region of the United States.
 However, as with any classic cocktail worth its salt, there are countless origin stories floating around.
 Several sources claim that it was created in Maryland, then popularised in New York as the "Manhattan".
 As one story has it, in 1876 a bartender at the Palo Alto Hotel in Maryland made it up on the spot for a customer who had just won a dual and was a bit shaken up.